Introduction

 = 367.248

-Difference between compound and simple interest
+Compound and simple interest difference

-If the values of principal, rate of interest and time period are kept same to calculate simple interest and compound interest, the calculated value of compound interest is always found greater than simple interest.
-Let’s use an example to find out how compound interest is always greater than simple interest for the above case.
+If the values of principal, rate of interest and time period are kept the same to calculate simple interest and compound interest, the calculated value of compound interest is always found greater than simple interest.
+Let's use an example to find out how compound interest is always greater than simple interest for the above case.

 Calculate simple interest and compound interest for $3000 at 4% per year in 3 years.